ORESoftware/npm-link-up/README.md

 ## About

 Use the CLI interface to link your local projects together for rapid and pain-free local development.
-This tool automatically link your local projects together using symlinks, using declarative config.
+This tool links your local projects together using symlinks, using declarative config files.
 This project is decidedly <i>anti-monorepo</i>, and is part of the resistance movement.
 In the modest opinion of Olegzandr Von Denman, NPM packages should remain 1:1 wrt to package.json/node_modules/.git, etc. This keeps things simple.

 <br>